yenvanio/UOIT-Year-3-Notes/Semester 1/Design & Analysis of Algorithms.md

 ### Solving Recurrences
+- For complicated ones, can use dummy variables in sub back in later
 - Substitution
   - For different values of k, substitute the function T to solve for a general form
   - Ex: Merge Sort